06012021-dotnet-uta/ElizabethNguyenP1/README.md

 ## Features

-Create and store user accounts
+* Provides Sign up, Login, and Purchasing functionality
-Validate user Logins
+* Allows users to dynamically browse products, view location inventories, and edit current order information
-Create orders of various products
+* Implements inventory cards to populate products with actual images
-Multi-conditional user sorting
+* Issues closable warning labels for potentially dangerous actions such changing locations with items still in cart
-Product filtering by category
+* Provides order history information by user purchases or by location purchases

 To-do list:
-Provide additional order history information such as items purchased.
+* Provide additional order history information such as items purchased.
-Encrypt passwords within the database.
+* Encrypt passwords within the database.
-Provide Unit Tests to test functionality
+* Provide Unit Tests to test functionality

 ## Getting Started & Usage
 This application is currently hosted locally and will require a local database and Visual Studio to operate.